undeadindustries/gldapradius/readme.md

 # GLDAPRadius

 Radius Server for Google's G Suite LDAP Directory
 It's very simple and should have a pretty small footprint.
-It is tested on Ubuntu 20.04 on Raspberry Pi 4 and Ubuntu 20.04 amd64.
-The intent of this app is to be used on Google Cloud's App Engine.
-However, the VPN and WIFI hardware I use (Unifi) only allows IP addresses for radius servers.
-App Engine doesn't have static IP, only FQDN.
-Until that is fixed, the focus of this will be linux and docker.
+It is tested on Ubuntu 20.04 on Raspberry Pi 4 and Ubuntu 22.04 amd64.
+The intent of this app is to be used on Google Cloud's Compute Engine or Cloud Run.

+Because Google's LDAP doesn't expose the password hash, you MUST use PEAP as the authentcation mechanism.
+CHAP and MSCHAPv2 do no send the password.
+They assume the server knows the password.
+This is a huge annoyance from Google.
+They should either expose the password hash or create their own Radius-as-a-service.
+Contact your rep and let them know that!

+There is a Dockerfile here for Cloud Run.
+However I have only tested on Compute Engine.

 ## How To Use

-WAIT UNTIL THIS LINE IS GONE BEFORE USING!
-MORE TESTING IS REQUIRED!

-To use this radius server, you first need to have Google [G Suite Enterprise](https://support.google.com/a/answer/7284269?hl=en) or [Cloud Identity](https://cloud.google.com/identity).
+To use this radius server, you first need to have Google [Workspace Enterprise](https://support.google.com/a/answer/7284269?hl=en) or [Cloud Identity](https://cloud.google.com/identity).
 You must also follow [Googles steps](https://support.google.com/a/topic/9048334?hl=en&ref_topic=7556782) setup the LDAP directory.

 1. In linux, install git, golang and ufw.

-2. Get the dependencies
+2. Get the dependencies:
-go get github.com/undeadindustries/gldapradius
-go get github.com/go-ldap/ldap
-go get layeh.com/radius
+go mod tidy

-3. Copy the example files to their correct cp app.example.yaml app.yaml cp build.example.sh
+3. Copy the example files to their correct cp build.example.sh build.sh

 4. Copy the .crt and .key file you got from Google while adding the LDAP client.